ManimCommunity/manim/docs/source/tutorials/deep_dive.rst

 Importing the library
 ^^^^^^^^^^^^^^^^^^^^^

-Now let us get *in medias res*.
 Independent of how exactly you are telling your system to render the scene, i.e., whether you run ``manim -qm -p file_name.py ToyExample``, or whether you are rendering the scene directly from the Python script via a snippet like